maximebochon/tips/linux.md

 # Linux tips

-Create a compressed archive AND remove archived files:
+Create a compressed archive AND remove archived files in one command:
 ```
 tar --remove-files -czf archive.tar.gz *.ext
 ```